 And another completed, rather an interesting story too.
 Our student was ready to sit the exam, only one problem – no exam papers.
 This was when people were murdered on Westminster Bridge and the ‘keeper of the papers’ was held safe in the Houses of Parliament.
 Unable to leave for hours he was unable to attend the exam and bring the papers.
 Fortunately the exam was reset for a few days later.
 Again we got worried.
 The exam was due to start at 5pm.
 Three of us were expecting the student to arrive in good time but 5pm had come and gone!
 He finally arrived 10 minutes late having been held up on a long train journey.
 Since the exam had to be finished by 6pm it was a bit of a toss-up with regards explaining rules or just getting on with it.
 No worries however, being a bright spark he completed the paper in half an hour and passed, phew!

 Well done to Ken (above) who has just passed the intermediate exam.
 There were about 45 questions if I remember correctly and Ken only got a couple wrong.
 I’m not surprised really as there were some awkward ones which would have had me pondering for quite a while too, and probably ticking the wrong box.
+Well done to Bill our latest exam entrant.
+Early on in the marking we got worried but after a few ‘bad starts’ the sheet became a clean sweep thereafter.

 Just a quick write up of Mountnessing Windmill 2016 until I get time to write it up better.
 Another great day out for the Havering ARC.
 Making some contact with some rare mills and a few old ones.
 Quite a few Dutch mills in the log and quite few German stations in the log to.
 Shame to see the mill in disrepair at the moment so we hope our small donation went some way to getting it fixed up.
 Also thanks to Karl, Essex County Council and the friends of the Mountnessing windmill for making us feel welcome.